gabrielgruter/pure-react-carousel/README.md

 - Pass the CSS class you create to the classNameAnimation property of Slider.

 ### &lt;Slide />
 The Slide component is a container with an intrinsic ratio computed by the CarouselProvider naturalSlideWidth and naturalSlideHeight properties.
 By default, only one slide is visible in the Slider at a time.
 You can change this by altering the visibleSlides property of the CarouselProvider.
-Slide components also contain a div that acts as an aria compliant focus ring when the Slide receives focus either by using a keyboard tab, mouse click, or touch.

 | property | type | default | required | purpose |
 | -------- | ---- | ------- | -------- | ------- |